 Now when the report is run, we can compare the Record ID in the first table to the Company Member ID in the second table and they are the same.
 Our main data set is now being filtered by the company name chosen for the report.

-As an extra step for or report, we created a merge and detail to bring in the Company Name to the table from our main data set query to confirm what group they are registered to.
+Note: As an extra step for our report, we created a merge and detail to bring in the Company Name to the table from our main data set query to confirm what group they are registered to.